-Celery is a green leafy vegetable that has excellent taste.
-It is eaten by both people and animals and is highly nutritious.
+Celery is a green leafy vegetable that has an excellent taste.
+It is eaten by both people and animals and it is highly nutritious.
 Celery is one of the most ancient veggies to be cultivated.
 In this article we are going to talk about our cute little guinea pigs and if they can have celery in their diet plan.

 Health Benefits of Guinea Pigs Eating Celery